DenSkrytskyi/itu-ict-indicators-analysis/README.md

 The objective of this project is to demonstrate:

 - data handling and validation of official ICT statistics;
 - exploratory and comparative analysis across countries and time;
 - policy-relevant interpretation of ICT indicators in line with ITU analytical work.

+**Visualizations:** All generated charts are available directly in the Jupyter notebook and also in the [`outputs/figures`](outputs/figures) folder.

 ## 2. Data Sources